Savandara BesseVisiting Master's Student

 As a computer scientist, my aim is to assist biologists and advance scientific research by interpreting my colleagues’ goals.
 Ultimately, I aim to provide them with the bioinformatics resources that will successfully lead to the answer of some biological inquiries.
 I had always wanted to be a computer scientist since the beginning of my academic trajectory.
 First, I completed a Bachelor’s degree of Science focused on Molecular and Cellular Biology and Physiology of Plants and Animals at the University of Bordeaux (France).
 Subsequently, I began a Master’s in Bioinformatics focused on Computational Biology at the same university.

 I am also the former president of the Association for Bordeaux Bioinformatics’ Master (ABBM) which was created in 2016.
-Our goal in ABBM is to promote our Master’s degree and to build a strong working network for our students and alumni.
+The goal in ABBM is to promote our Master’s degree and to build a strong working network for our students and alumni.